 Within cardio training, there are mainly two different methods to get in better shape: interval training and continuous cardio training.
 Continuous cardio training is performed by working aerobically without breaks for a certain period, e.g. 45 – 60 minutes.
-Here you work with a relatively constant intensity during the entire training.
+You work with a relatively constant intensity during the entire training.

 Unlike continuous cardio training, interval training is a training form that is divided into intervals consisting of periods of work followed by breaks.
 How long you work or take a break from training can be varied in several ways, and will each give a special physiological benefit.
-In 8 powerful Truth About High Intensity Interval Exercises, we will explore this.
+In 8 powerful Truths About High Intensity Interval Exercises, we will explore this.

 Training Maximum Oxygen Uptake

 The amount of oxygen in the blood is relatively constant.
 The amount of oxygen we can draw out of the blood is the maximum oxygen uptake, which differs from person to person and depends, among other things on our individual gene composition, our composition of fast/slow fibers and training state.

 The maximum oxygen uptake is an important factor that describes how good a person is at producing energy using oxygen (aerobic energy).
 The maximum oxygen uptake corresponds to the maximum amount of oxygen that the body, including the muscles, can absorb from the blood.
 What determines oxygen uptake is the heart’s pumping rate, heart rate, the amount of blood pumped around per heartbeat (stroke volume) and the muscles’ ability to absorb oxygen from the blood.